Seven competing ways to recover the Michaelis-Menten equation reveal the alternative approaches to steady state modeling: Twelve ways to the Michaelis-Menten reaction rate

 \subsection{Markovian modeling}

 A brute force approach is to define the general equation valid for any $ n $-step enzymatic reaction and then to simplify it for the case of the 2-step MM reaction.
 Indeed, the reaction of Michaelis-Menten is a minimal version of the heterogeneous linear walk represented in Fig.4 and involved in many research areas beside this particular context \cite{Doussal,Zhou,Codling}.
 Note that to obtain such a chain, it is sometimes necessary to prune some branches in case of disordered events (see an example in Appendix 5.1).
 This $ n $-step chain is micro-irreversible because $ k^{-}_{n} =0 $.
 This general chain can be used as a common frame adaptable to many different enzymatic reaction schemes, simply by replacing the first-order constants by appropriate pseudo-first order ones.

-The mean arrival time of this generic reaction is (see Appendix 5.2 for a derivation of this expression)
+\begin{small} \textbf{Figure 4.} First order chain where the different nodes represent different states of the same enzyme (conformation, post-translational modification, substrate(s) ligation(s) complexes etc.).
+The kinetic constants associated to each transition are labelled with + or - depending on whether they are forward or backward transitions and the indices refer to the starting state of the enzyme.
+It is important to note that the enzyme is not consumed during the reaction but is simply recycled ($ E_{n}=E_{0} $). \end{small}\\